krowflow/genie-whisper/memory-bank/progress.md

    - Created alternative download script with multiple source attempts
    - Implemented WebRTC VAD as fallback
    - Need to find a reliable source or consider bundling the model
-10. **No Working End-to-End Functionality**: Core audio pipeline not yet fully functional
+10. **End-to-End Functionality**: Backend audio pipeline implemented, requires frontend integration and testing.
-    - Need to implement complete audio capture to transcription pipeline
+    - Need to integrate backend with Electron frontend for preview display and control.
-    - Need to add text-to-speech capabilities
+    - Need to add text-to-speech capabilities.
-    - Need to create minimal viable product with system tray
+    - Need to create minimal viable product with system tray.
 11. **TTS Integration Complexity** (New)
     - Need to balance voice quality with resource usage
     - Need to design pluggable architecture for future enhancements